Overlying layers in IDENA

 A WFS not only allows you to view the information as in a WMS but you can also consult it freely.

-IDENA offers access to two Web Feature Services:
+IDENA offers access to several Web Feature Services:

 According to its specification this OGC service allows the obtention of geospatial data in a coverage format that represent phenomena with space and time variation.
 In this way it is useful for digital representation of this type of geographical information as input data in scientific models or for other type of clients.